app-gitKaiwho/Fdf/README.md

 ### Info
   >42 Project about drawing wireframe.<br>
   >This project uses the minilibx from : https://github.com/42Paris/minilibx-linux<br>
-  >and my own lib : https://github.com/app-gitKaiwho/libft
+  >and my own lib : https://github.com/app-gitKaiwho/libft<br>
+  It work on mac and linux and can be tested on windows if you use the lastest vertion of WSL

 ![](https://github.com/app-gitKaiwho/Fdf/blob/main/42.gif)